 It is the policy of Bluefield College to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination (including sexual harassment, sexual assault, dating violence, domestic violence, and stalking) based on sex in the College’s educational programs and activities.
 Title IX also prohibits retaliation for asserting or otherwise participating in claims of sex discrimination.
 Bluefield College has designated a Title IX Coordinator and Deputies to coordinate Bluefield’s compliance with and response to inquiries concerning Title IX.
 A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by visiting the U.S. Department of Education’s website or calling 1.800.421.3481.

 Bluefield College Community Members' Rights

-- Adherence of an established grievance procedure by the College before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a Respondent
+- Adherence to an established grievance procedure by the College before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a Respondent.

 How to Report a Title IX Grievance

 - at any time during or outside of normal business hours by mail, telephone, or;